-Prerequisites: DMA 040 and DRE 098 or C or better in ENG 110 Corequisites: None
+Prerequisites: DMA 040 and DRE 098 or C or better in ENG 110

 This course introduces the principles and concepts of biology.
 Emphasis is placed on basic biological chemistry, cell structure and function, metabolism and energy transformation, genetics, evolution, classification, and other related topics.
 Upon completion, students should be able to demonstrate understanding of life at the molecular and cellular levels.
+This is a Universal General Education Transfer Component (UGETC) course that satisfies Natural Sciences.